 During a divorce, property is classified as either marital or separate.
 A business acquired before the marriage can be classified as separate, while one started or purchased during the marriage with joint funds is considered marital property.
 However, the value of a business can change over time.
 Funds that were used early on in the business can be worth much more as the business appreciates.

 A business valuation typically involves assessing the businesses assets and liabilities, appreciation and fair market value.
 This is not something an untrained person or even an inexperienced attorney should attempt.
 Determining the value of a business, whether marital or separate, is a complex issue that requires the experience and acumen of an experienced attorney.

-At the Taylor Law Firm, PLLC, our family law attorneys have the knowledge, resources and experience required to effectively pursue a fair division of assets and property settlement.
-From helping you locate and accurately assess the assets, liabilities and property value to moving on and planning and building a better life for you and your kids.
+At Taylor Law Firm, PLLC, I have the knowledge, resources and experience required to effectively pursue a fair division of assets and property settlement, from helping you locate and accurately assess the assets, liabilities and property value to moving on and planning and building a better life for you and your kids.